bzinoun/splendid-yam/src/pages/index.md

     type: contentblock
     title: About
     content: >-
-      I'm morrocan passionate developer living in Casablanca , having more than 8 years experience in IT world . </br> In a changing world, digital transformation brings its challenges and added values .
-      So, IT moves from a platform of support to a business leverage.</br>
+      I'm a passionate Moroccan developer living in Casablanca, with more than 8 years experience as IT Consultant. </br> In a changing world, digital transformation brought its challenges and added values which led to IT moving from a platform of support to a business leverage.</br>
-      I work on the subject arround digital transformation in Agile / Scrum mode with a strong technical added value.</br>
+      Agile / Scrum methodology is my way-to-go when it comes to my digital transformation consultancy with strong technical value.</br>
-      My daily work is to setting up new IT systems that can resolve this new digital needs  around :</br>
+      My daily work is to set up new IT systems that can resolve daily IT problems using my skill set:</br>
             -  Java </br>
             -  Cloud & Devops </br>
             -  Software Architecture </br>
             -  Software Craftsmanship </br>

-        📢 Drop me a line , it will be a pleasure to exchange !
+        📢 Drop me a line , it will be a pleasure to exchange!
       actions:
       - label: Contact
         url: /contact